Leixb/IRRS-labs/lab2/report.md

 performed, in our case a 6 core machine with 2 threads per core, running both the ElasticSearch server and the python scripts.
 However, the benefits are quite significant, with an overall speedup of more than 75%.

+This was specially significant when running our experiments for testing the different combinations of filters, since it reduced the runtime from 40 minutes to less than 8 minutes.

 The parallel versions of the scripts are available in the delivery as `IndexFilesPreprocess_par.py` and `CountWords_par.py`.